SmartTokenLabs/TokenScript/doc/design_paper.md

 --

-exemplified by a property token being used for rent, insurance, pest inspection, mortgages and many other markets.
-It must define its own behaviour pattern which can be used to interact with users to show the status and allow functions to be accessible from its integration environment.
-In other words, a token must have its own UI and integration logic.

-We assert that the way to get there is a data processing language that defines tokens and their behaviour.
-In such a design, the token is the integration point and the language is the interface for the integrations.
-Tokens seamlessly go across systems, exemplified by a property token being used for rent, insurance, pest inspection, mortgages and many other processes.

-It must define its own behaviour pattern which can be used to interact with users to show the status and allow functions to be natively integrated.
-In other words, a token must have its own UI and integration logic.

-[a picture of an example of a property token that has two statues side by side].
-The left side has an action button (among others) that says Power Connection.
-The right side has the same token, but with a "Leased" label on it, and the "Power Connection" action button is invalidated because now it is with the lessor]

 ### The challenge of tokenisation

 Tokenisation requires bundling a token with its transaction rules and behaviour patterns, taking them off the system where they initially grew in, free them to be traded or used in different context.